cognitae-ai/Cognitae/README.md

 The primary goal is to mitigate common LLM failure modes—such as mission drift, psychological manipulation, and ungrounded "hallucinations"—by grounding every agent in an explicit, human-readable architecture.

-## 2. How It Works: The 13-Module Architecture
+## 2. How It Works: A Modular, Integrated System

+The framework has two key components that work together:

-The framework's core is a standardized design pattern where each Cognitae is defined by a set of 13 human-readable YAML and text files.
-Each **module** specifies a distinct aspect of the agent's architecture, from its core identity and commands to its safety protocols and knowledge base.
+1.  **The 13-Module Architecture:** A standardized design pattern where each Cognitae is defined by a set of 13 human-readable YAML and text files.
+Each **module** specifies a distinct aspect of the agent's architecture, from its core identity to its safety protocols.
+This makes each agent a transparent, verifiable engine.

-This modular structure makes an agent's operational logic explicit.
-Instead of an inscrutable "black box," the result is a transparent engine whose behavior is defined by verifiable configuration files.
+2.  **The Integrator Agent (Caspian):** The framework is designed to be orchestrated by an **Integrator-class** agent like **[Caspian](./Cognitae_Integrator/Caspian_Integrator/)**.
+Caspian can "ingest" the architectures of other Cognitae, synthesizing their capabilities into a single, holistic guide.
+This allows the user to manage the entire ecosystem through one coherent interface, reducing cognitive load.

+## 3. Strategic Configurations: The "Rings"

+To optimize performance, manage token budgets, and maintain focus, it is not recommended to ingest all Cognitae into Caspian at once.
+Instead, the framework is designed to use **Configurations** or **"Rings"**—curated sets of ingested Cognitae tailored for a specific high-level task.

+This modular approach allows you to assemble the perfect "team" for the job at hand.
+For example:

+*   **The Founder's Ring:** Combines agents for strategy (`Auren`), progress tracking (`Sentinel`), and wellness (`Luma`) for managing a new venture.
+*   **The Researcher's Ring:** Combines agents for knowledge capture (`Scholar`), pattern recognition (`Syn`), and logical auditing (`Virel`) for deep academic work.
+*   **The Creator's Ring:** Combines agents for ideation (`Aelis`), narrative (`Elari`), and audience building (`Echo`) for artistic projects.

+You can find more details on these configurations in the **[Integrator Class README](./Cognitae_Integrator/)**.

-## 3. Repository Navigation
+## 4. Repository Navigation

 This repository is organized into directories that group Cognitae by their primary cognitive function.
-This classification is based on a model called the **Triadic Core**, which separates concerns into distinct classes of intelligence.

 | Directory | Class | Core Function |
 | :--- | :--- | :--- |